xandradx/ovirt-engine-disaster-recovery/README.md

 ## How does this work ? ##

 * This project try to implement Approach #2, presented on this slides DevConf.cz - 2014 [Disaster Recovery Strategies Using oVirt's new Storage Connection Management Features](http://www.slideshare.net/AllonMureinik/dev-conf-ovirt-dr)
-* The objective was to use 100% the API, during the entire process, but we needed to interact directly with the database due to current pending feature to edit - Storage Connection, without setting the Storage Domains in maintenence mode. - Reference [Updating a Storage Connection](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Virtualization/3.5/html/Technical_Guide/sect-Methods6.html)
+* The goal was to use 100% the API, during the entire process, but we needed to interact directly with the database due to current pending feature to edit - Storage Connection, without setting the Storage Domains in maintenence mode. - Reference [Updating a Storage Connection](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Virtualization/3.5/html/Technical_Guide/sect-Methods6.html)

 ## Installation Guide ##